Best Film for the Canon A-1

-Just about all commercially available 35mm film manufactured at this point has a DX code.
-This lets cameras to detect and set the ISO of the canister loaded into the camera.
+Most new 35mm film offered for sale currently has a DX code.
+This allows cameras to automatically detect and set the ISO of the canister loaded.

 Canon A-1 Resources

-There are a few choices for where to have 35mm film processed.
-For a more comprehensive discussion of the possibilities have a look at my article on Where to Get Film Developed.
+You will find limited possible choices for where to have 35mm film developed.
+For a more complete explanation of the options read my article on Where to Get Film Developed.

-WARNING: Film doesn't get processed on-site at big box stores and pharmacies.
-They send the film away to be developed by a separate company.
-Because of that, you won’t receive your processed negatives back.
+WARNING: Film does not get processed on location at big box stores and pharmacies.
+They mail the film off-site to be developed by a 3rd party.
+As a consequence, you won’t get your negatives back.